Shakour-Data/ProjectManagement/Docs/SystemDesign/04_work_breakdown_structure_and_project_management_overview.md

 ### Initial Setup and Installation

 1. The user creates an empty project folder.
-2. The Project Management package is installed into the project folder.
+2. The ProjectManagement package is installed into the project folder.
 3. The package files and folders are not tracked by the user's project Git repository.
 4. A Git repository is initialized in the project folder.
 5. Essential files such as `requirements.txt`, `.gitignore`, and `README.md` are created.